nutki/rpi-gpio-matrix-keyboard/README.md

 # Raspberry Pi GPIO Matrix Keyboard
 User space GPIO matrix keyboard driver for Raspbery Pi.
+Can be used to put Raspberry Pi into an old computer case with a functional keyboard without any extra hardware like Arduino or Keyrah.

 The code is designed for Commodore Plus/4 keyboard layout, but can be easily modifed to support other 80s and 90s computers' keyboards (Commodore 64, 8-bit Atari, Amiga, etc.)

 ## Compilation
 ```